 - Add people to collaborate

 - Select Reminders (multiple) to move them to another list or delete them.

 - Show completed

 Your completed tasks disappear from your list.
-It’s refreshing and ensures your reminders don’t get clustered.
+It’s refreshing and ensures that your reminders don’t get clustered.
 You can see the completed tasks if you want to though.

 It is easy to create reminders from other apps: Appstore, WhatsApp, iMessage.
 Reminders is a powerful planning app.
-It’s free, minimalist, very intuitive, and it syncs across your devices seamlessly if you’re in the Apple ecosystem.
+It’s free, minimalist, very intuitive and it syncs across your devices seamlessly if you’re in the Apple ecosystem.